 This list features Pavlo Teteria, Andrei Shkuro and more.While this isn't a list of all male cossacks, it does answer the questions "Who are the most famous male cossacks?" and "Who are the best male cossacks?"

-Bohdan Zynoviy Mykhailovych Khmelnytsky c.
-1595 – 6 August 1657), was the Hetman of the Zaporozhian Host of the Crown of the Kingdom of Poland in the Polish–Lithuanian Commonwealth (now part of Ukraine).
-He led an uprising against the Commonwealth and its magnates (1648–1654) which resulted in the creation of a Ukrainian Cossack state.
-In 1654, he concluded the Treaty of Pereyaslav with the Tsardom of Russia.... more
+- Zynoviy Bohdan Khmelnytsky (Ruthenian: Ѕѣнові Богдан Хмелнiцкiи; modern Ukrainian: Богдан Зиновій Михайлович Хмельницький, romanized: Bohdan Zynoviy Mykhailovych Khmelnytsky; c.
+1595 – 6 August 1657) was a Ukrainian Hetman of the Zaporozhian Host, then in the Polish Crown of the Polish–Lithuanian Commonwealth (now part of Ukraine).
+He led an uprising against the Commonwealth and its magnates (1648–1654) that resulted in the creation of a state led by the Cossacks.
+In 1654, he concluded the Treaty of Pereyaslav with the Russian Tsardom and thus allied the state with Russia.... more

 - Age: Dec. at 62 (1595-1657)